 You've found out your landlord was running an unlicensed HMO, or collecting rent without the right paperwork in place.
 You know you're owed money back.
-The question sitting in your head now is: how long is this actually going to take?
+The question sitting in your head now is how long this is going to take.

-Most rent repayment orders in the UK take between 3 and 6 months from the moment you submit your application to the First-tier Tribunal (Property Chamber) to the day a decision lands (tenant-rights.uk, 2026).
+Most rent repayment orders in the UK take between 3 and 6 months from the moment you submit your application to the First-tier Tribunal (Property Chamber) to the day a decision lands.
 Not weeks.
 Not years.
 A few months, with most straightforward cases landing closer to 3 to 4 months.

 The timeline isn't fixed, though.
 A landlord who contests the claim, missing evidence, or a busy tribunal listing window can push things out.
 This guide walks through each stage of the process so you know exactly what to expect and where the clock is most likely to slow down.